weDevsOfficial/wp-user-frontend/readme.txt

 <strong>Build Customized Forms with Custom Post Types</strong>

-Taking the advantage of custom post types will allow you to work on any platform.
+Taking advantage of custom post types will allow you to work on any platform.
 WP User Frontend is WooCommerce supported, so you can also create products for your WooCommerce site using our forms.

 <strong>Set Post Status, Post Message, Update Post Button text</strong>

 Assign separate default statuses for new posts or edited posts.
-Set the message you want to show to users after form submission, and change the text of submit buttons as you like.
+Set the message you want to show users after form submission and change the text of the submit buttons as you like.

 <strong>Custom Redirection After Login and Submission</strong>